lmadisha/wtc-lms-reviewer/ReadME.md

 As you can expect this is a tedious and time-consuming process and you have to do it three times.
 This projects aims to cut down on this problem by automating the process.

-## This is a step by step process of how the project works
+## This is a step-by-step process of how the project works
 ___

 <br>